-A stunning French-style château built in 1730, the Musée National Suisse: Château de Prangins has been home to barons, and other prominent historical figures such as Voltaire and Joseph Bonaparte.
+A stunning French-style château built in 1730, the Swiss National Museum Château de Prangins has been home to barons, and other prominent historical figures such as Voltaire and Joseph Bonaparte.
 Today, the Château de Prangins is a part of the Swiss National Museums, with a permanent collection on display that is dedicated to educating visitors about modern Swiss history, from 1730-1920.
 Also on site is a beautiful vegetable garden, where many of the plants are representative of those that have been cultivated on the grounds since its inception.
 The museum has a café available, with outdoor seating.
-General admission is CHF7, excluding special exhibits, and children 16 years of age and younger are admitted free.
+Check website for more information.

 - Open Hours: Tuesday to Sunday from 10:00 AM to 05:00 PM